 Stop Order vs Stop Limit Order: Which is Best for your Strategy?

 Traders use several types of orders in the financial market.
 For starters, an order is simply a request sent to the broker asking them to initiate a trade.
-The main types of orders are:

 • market orders